The 10 Best DigitalOcean Alternatives of 2020

 The Best of Both Worlds

 As far as the features are concerned, you get everything ranging from managed backups and free SSL certificates to 1-click apps, dedicated firewalls, SSD storage, free site migration, and more.
-The company also provides 24/7 customer support via ticket and live chat, which is another advantage over DigitalOcean.
+The company also provides 24/7 customer support via ticket and live chat, which is another advantage over them.
 Location coverage is not an issue either as Cloudways has access to more than 60 data centers around the globe.

 Cloudways’ success has everything to do with the partnerships it was able to secure over the years.
 The company works alongside five major cloud providers, including Vultr, Linode, AWS, Google Cloud, and even DigitalOcean itself.
 Cloudways makes use of the infrastructure provided by these companies and adds its own services on top to sweeten the deal.